hamzaashfaque/universitywebproject/arms_store/README.md

-# Made using pure HTML and CSS with Bootstrap
+Made using pure HTML and CSS with Bootstrap
+Just download and run any HTML page you see. enjoy! :^)